Jetskiis/AnimeTime/README.md

 Known Bugs:
 - Current episode number not displayed
 - Potential issues with exact times the shows air (not sure if this is an issue with the API or not)
-- Long running continuing anime (like One Piece) don't show up due to how the API works
+- Long running continuing anime (like One Piece) don't show up due to how the Jikan API works

-This site might break if there are API changes.
+Warning: This site might break if there are API changes.

 Images:
 ![anitime-img-1](https://user-images.githubusercontent.com/31109249/226437621-427b862b-e1a7-4124-bc0c-627c0efbcb3a.png)